Tragically, most of the accidents that lead to fatalities are preventable, caused by the negligence of a driver, employer or other responsible party.

 Dallas Wrongful Death Lawyers

 Wrongful death claims are complex and require the skill of an experienced wrongful death attorney.
-At Guajardo & Marks, we have represented many families seeking justice through wrongful death claims in Dallas and elsewhere in the state.
+At Guajardo & Marks, we have represented many families seeking justice through wrongful death claims in Dallas and across Texas.
 See What Our Clients Say About Our Firm